-You’ve got questions, we’ve got answers.
+You’ve got questions about steel roofing and siding, we’ve got answers.
 We’ve have listed our most popular questions below.
 If you still have questions, please contact us toll-free at 1-888-556-7623.

-- What are the advantages of metal over other types of roofing?
+- What are the advantages of steel roofing and siding over other types of roofing?

 Metal is one of the most practical roofing materials on the market today and is offered in a wide variety of attractive colors and profiles with long-life coatings that do not support the growth of moss, mildew or fungus.
 Metal panels are lightweight yet strong enough to withstand severe weather.
 Your home will increase in value and you may even enjoy better rates on your home insurance.
 Metal roofing lasts longer, is better for the environment, conserves energy and requires virtually no maintenance.
 A metal roof is the last roof you will ever buy!